ucan-wg/spec/README.md

 This array MUST contain some or none of the following:
 1. A strict subset (attenuation) of the capability scope from the `prf` field
-2. Capabilities composed from multiple witnesses (see rights amplification)
+2. Capabilities composed from multiple proofs (see rights amplification)
 3. Capabilities originated by the `iss` DID (i.e. by parenthood)

-This array also includes time ranges and the witnesses that start latest and end soonest from the lower and upper time bounds of the range.
+This array also includes time ranges and the proofs that start latest and end soonest from the lower and upper time bounds of the range.

 The attenuation field MUST contain an array of JSON objects, which MAY be empty.
 A JSON capability MUST include the `with` and `can` fields and MAY have additional fields needed to describe the capability.